Victor Adeboyejo: Cambridge United (loan)

 After his loan at Bristol Rovers was cut short, Adeboyejo dropped down a league to join League Two club Cambridge United on loan for the rest of the campaign.

 Burton Albion

 On 15 July 2022, Adeboyejo joined fellow League One club Burton Albion following Barnsley's relegation from the Championship.
 On 1 October 2022, Adeboyejo scored a first career hat trick, the third of the goals being a 92nd-minute winner, as Burton beat fellow strugglers Forest Green Rovers 3–2.

 Bolton Wanderers

 On 27 January 2023, Adeboyejo transferred to fellow League One club Bolton Wanderers with it reported the 25-year-old joined for an undisclosed fee which met the buy-out clause of his contract at the Pirelli Stadium, and has been reported as £500,000.
 He was cup-tied as Bolton went on to win the 2022–23 EFL Trophy.
 On 15 August, he scored a hat-trick in a 3–1 win against Fleetwood Town.
+He spent an entire year injured between February 2025 and 2026.

+Mansfield Town

+On 9 January 2026, Adeboyejo signed for Mansfield Town on a six-month deal.
+On 5 May 2026, the club announced he would be leaving in the summer when his contract expired.

+Bromley

+On July 13, 2026, Adeboyejo moved to EFL League One side Bromley.